Oil steadies as U.S. inventory fall tempers demand woes

-LONDON (Reuters) - Oil prices steadied after an early jump on Wednesday as industry data showing a bigger-than-expected drop in U.S. crude inventories, but rising global COVID-19 infections capped price gains.
+LONDON (Reuters) - Oil prices were broadly steady on Wednesday as rising global COVID-19 cases took the shine off an earlier rally spurred by a bigger-than-expected drop in U.S. crude inventories.

 The next milestone for Brent prices is a rise above $60, a level not seen since late January 2020.